kinfolk0117/ComfyUI-QwenImage21-LatentUpscale/README.md

 # Qwen Image 2.1 Latent Upscale

 A ComfyUI node and a 2× upscaling model for Qwen Image 2.1.
-Make 4 MP images while doing most of the sampling at 1 MP.
-Upscaling stays in latent space.

 ## Install